francis-chris5/threeP.games/README.md

 The help features link directly to the official API documentation pages for Python, PyGame, and Panda3D.

+To remove a file from the project, right-click on it in the directory tree and confirm the choice.

 So at this point, basically just the directory structure set up...

 Script documentation generated with doxygen available at: https://francis-chris5.github.io/threeP.games/html/index.html